LoyolaChicagoBooks/introcs-csharp/rst/lab-monodevelop.rst

    - Press the Forward button.
    - At the Project Features form, just press ok.
    - You'll now see the Hello folder.
-Click on Hello (beneath the Solution) in the left panel and you'll see ``Main.cs``.
-If you double click on Main.cs, you will notice the familiar "Hello, World!" program.
+Click on Hello (beneath the Solution) in the left panel and you'll see ``main.cs``.
+If you double click on main.cs, you will notice the familiar "Hello, World!" program.
 In the current versions of mono, a new C# console project always creates a minimal, functioning program so you can test MonoDevelop and Mono for their ability to build a